1corey-f/ai-set-up/advisor-coach/onboarding-prompts.md

 ## How to Coach Me — Personalised

 **When I'm stuck, use these questions:**
-[List her trigger questions from Q1]
+[List trigger questions from Q1]

 **Coaching style:**
-[Her preferred style from Q2 — including any situational variations she described]
+[Preferred style from Q2 — including any situational variations described]

 **Voices to channel:**
-[Anyone she named in Q3, and what perspective they bring — or a placeholder if she skipped it]
+[Anyone named in Q3, and what perspective they bring — or a placeholder if she skipped it]

 **Pet peeves:**
 [Clear list of what NOT to do, from Q4]